The best student laptops: top models to help you power through coursework

 What you need to know: The MacBook Pro 16 isn't just one of the best laptops for students right but one of the best laptops period.
 As such, it comes with a pretty hefty price tag, and it's a lot more than almost any student needs.
 That said, power uses on courses in 3D animation, video editing and other graphically demanding disciplines will without doubt appreciate the power and efficiency on offer here.

 Display: The Liquid Retina XDR display is one of the best things about this laptop.
 It's big and bright, with a peak brightness of 1,600 nits if working in HDR (compared to 1,000 otherwise).
-Our tests found the colour accuracy was extraordinary, with a 116.70% sRGB color gamut.
+Our tests found the colour accuracy was extraordinary, with a 116.70% sRGB colour gamut.
 And the 16-inch screen gives you plenty of space to work on.

 Performance: Running benchmarks using Blender, we concluded that the Pro 16 is a viable replacement for a desktop machine in many scenarios.
-It feels smooth and fluid, interactive rendering runs with ease and high polygon and model count scenes showed no signs of slowdown and when video editing – even 8K or multicam timelines are responsive.
+It feels smooth and fluid, interactive rendering runs with ease and high-polygon and model count scenes showed no signs of slowdown and when video editing – even 8K or multicam timelines are responsive.
 Blackmagic Design DaVinci Resolve and Fusion projects feel super smooth.
-While many rival workstation laptops often sacrifice battery life in exchange for power, in our own tests we worked for 10 hours in Cinema 4D before the power indicator turned red.
+While many rival workstation laptops often sacrifice battery life in exchange for power, in our own tests, we worked for 10 hours in Cinema 4D before the power indicator turned red.
 And the laptop never got uncomfortably hot

 Read more: MacBook Pro M3 review | MacBook Pro M3 Max review